FoalTS/foal/docs/guide/3-flight-model.md

 > *Note*: When creating a new project, the database used by default by FoalTS is `SQLite` as it does not require any installation.
 Complex apps may need to use other databases such as `Postgres` or `MySQL`.
 We'll keep `SQLite` in this tutorial for simplicity.

 > *Note 2:* Database configuration and credentials are specified in `ormconfig.json` or in environment variables.
-You'll find more details on the [TypeORM website](http://typeorm.io/#/using-ormconfig), the ORM which FoalTS is based on.
+You'll find more details in the official [TypeORM website](http://typeorm.io/#/using-ormconfig), the ORM of which FoalTS is based on.

 First go to `src/app/models` and create a model.